-Horse Crossing - East Clear Creek Hot
+Hike along the Horse Crossing trail across East Clear Creek in Arizona.

 Starting from the trailhead, this well worn path descends through a pine forest down to the canyon bottom.
 After 0.75 miles, you reach the creek and a fork in the trail.
 To continue on the Horse Crossing trail, turn right here and follow along the creek.
 If you turn left here, there is a very nice swimming hole about 200 ft walk from this point.
 The swimming hole has a sandy beach and reasonably deep water.
 It's an excellent place to spend a few summer hours cooling off.